4GeeksAcademy/fastapi-hello/README.md

 > Important: The boiplerplate is made for python 3.10 but you can change the `python_version` on the Pipfile.

+The following steps are automatically runned withing Codespaces or Gitpod.

+### Only for localhost installations:

-The following steps are automatically runned withing Codespaces or Gitpod, if you are doing a local installation you have to do them manually:
+If you are doing a local installation, you have to do the following manually:

 ```sh
 # Install packages